Forgotten/nn-phylogenetics/simulations-realdata/readme.md

 #### 3. Quartet puzzling

-After NN model has been run (see XXXX), we can do the quartet puzzling step with Quartet Max Cut.
+After NN model has been run (see the `real_data` folder), we can do the quartet puzzling step with Quartet Max Cut.
 It needs an input file that is one line with each quartet separated by a space in the form of a split: "1,2|3,4".
 See `../plots/final_plots.Rmd` for the quartet stitching and the plot of the tree.